Brno University of Technology: History

 After the German occupation of Czechoslovakia and installing the Protectorate of Bohemia and Moravia, all Czech universities, including the Czech Technical University, were forced to close (see International Students' Day).
 After the end of the war in 1945, the university was restored to its pre-war state, also taking over buildings of Deutsche Technische Hochschule Brünn (the German technical school) which was closed.
 After the war, the school was reopened under the older name the University of Technology of Dr. E. Beneš.
 The school was ceased to exist in 1951; some parts were transferred to the newly established Military Technical Academy.
 The only faculties that provided civilian training remained the Faculty of Civil Engineering and Architecture Faculty, both under the name College of Engineering.
 Already in 1956, the university activity was gradually restored under the present name Brno University of Technology.
 Today's appearance was more or less stabilized in 1961.

 After 1989 there was a reorganization of certain faculties and the emergence of many new ones.
-There was restored The Faculty of Chemistry (1992) and in addition to the technical fields, BUT focused on the economy (Faculty of Business founded in 1992) and arts (Faculty of Fine Arts, founded in 1993).
+The Faculty of Chemistry (1992) was restored; in addition to the technical fields, BUT focused on the economy (Faculty of Business founded in 1992) and arts (Faculty of Fine Arts, founded in 1993).

-Another milestone is associated with the year 2000 when the BUT separates two faculties deployed in Zlín - Faculty of Technology and Faculty of Management and Economics - and thus established the Tomas Bata University.
+Another milestone is occurred in 2000 when the BUT separated two faculties deployed in Zlín – Faculty of Technology and Faculty of Management and Economics – and thus established the Tomas Bata University.

-The most recent significant organizational change is the splitting of the Faculty of Electrical Engineering and Faculty of Electrical Engineering and Computer Science at the Faculty of Electrical Engineering and Communication and the Faculty of Information Technology which occurred in 2002.
+The most recent significant organizational change is the splitting of the Faculty of Electrical Engineering and Faculty of Electrical Engineerin and Computer Science at the Faculty of Electrical Engineering and Communication and the Faculty of Information Technology which occurred in 2002.

 Most of the BUT buildings are now located in the area under Palacký Hill in the city district Královo Pole.
 There are the Faculty of Mechanical Engineering, Faculty of Business, Faculty of Chemistry, and a new building of the Faculty of Electrical Engineering and Communication as well as two college campuses.

 Faculty of Information Technology is located in a former Carthusian monastery in Božetěchova Street and the new complex across the street.
 The Faculty of Civil Engineering is located in an extensively reconstructed building on Veveří Street.
 Faculty of Architecture is located on Poříčí Street, Faculty of Fine Arts on Údolní Street.
 BUT also uses the third college campus in Kounicova Street.
 Rector's Offices are located in a newly renovated Baroque building in Antonínská Street.

-In more than 120 years BUT has matured into an internationally recognized institution offering education in a broad spectrum of fields ranging from technical and scientific disciplines through economics to the arts.